She attended the ‘superspreader’ White House event. Now she’s on a bus tour backing Amy Coney Barrett.

 In its focus on rallying support to confirm Barrett, a former clerk for Justice Antonin Scalia, Concerned Women for America will tour several states in the coming days that have been reporting a surge in infections.

 “If we’ve learned anything from the confirmation process of Brett M. Kavanaugh, it’s that the left will stoop to anything,” Nance said in a video on Instagram.
-“The attacks on her faith, the anti-Christian bigotry isn’t just an attack on her.
+“The attacks on her faith, the anti-Christian bigotry isn’t just attacks against her.
 It’s an attack on you.
 That’s why Concerned Women for America is going to hit the road."

 As Barrett draws scrutiny from liberals over her involvement in People of Praise, a small Christian organization where she once served as a “handmaid,” the bus tour points to how antiabortion activists are citing her faith to rally behind her.